A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Hashing Transducer Networks and Parallel Computation

-Assume now a bounded set of keys $\mathcal{K}$.
-We have that, whichever $\mathcal{K}$ we chose, the related specification might no more be convergent.
-To see why this is the case, consider an initial instance \textbf{I} and $\mathcal{K}$ maximal.
+\hrulefill \hrulefill Assume now a restricted set of keys $\mathcal{K}$.
+We have that, whichever (restricted) $\mathcal{K}$ we chose, the related specification might no longer be convergent.
+To see why this is the case, consider an initial instance \textbf{I} and $\mathcal{K}$ maximal, \ie every term of every relation is key\footnote{ We chose $\mathcal{K}$ to be maximal because if we fail to generate a convergent specification for the maximal case, even more so specifications where $\mathcal{K}$ is less than maximal will fail.}.
 Assume \textbf{I} such that $adom(I_{R}) \supset adom(I_T)$, and a configuration in which $N$ is large.
-In this situation, it may happen that a nonempty set of facts over $R$ is hashed to a certain node $i$, while no fact over $T$ is hashed to $i$.
-Hence no tuple emitted to $i$ will ever appear in the output, although they do appear in $\mathcal{Q}_{out}(\textbf{I})$.
-Thus this transducer is not convergent being strategy-dependent. \end{ex} \eat{ We then have the following Theorem: \begin{te} Let $\mathcal{L} \subseteq$ Datalog.
+In this situation, it may well happen that a nonempty set of facts in $I_R$ is hashed to a certain node $i$, while no fact over $T$ is hashed to $i$.
+Hence no tuple emitted to $i$ will ever appear in the output, although they do appear in $\mathcal{Q}(\textbf{I})$.
+Thus this transducer is not convergent. \end{example}

+\eat{ We then have the following Theorem: \begin{te} Let $\mathcal{L} \subseteq$ datalog.
 A class of monotonic $\mathcal{L}$-queries exists which is parallelly computable but not hashing. \end{te} }

-However, a class of monotonic queries exists which is hashing. \begin{lm} Let $\mathcal{L} \subseteq$ Datalog be a language.
-Every chained monotonic query expressible in $\mathcal{L}$ can be made hashing. \end{lm} Not surprisingly, also non-monotonic queries are not hashing in general.